 Benefits-eligible employees must enroll the optional benefits (dental, optional term life insurance, short term and long term disability, accidental death and dismemberment and dependent term life insurance) during the first 31 days of employment.

 Full-time employees automatically will be enrolled in Employee Only medical coverage, but must enroll dependents under medical coverage during the first 60 days of employment.
 Part-time employees must enroll themselves and any dependents into the medical plan during the first 60 days of employment.
 If the 31-day deadline or the 60-day deadline is missed, employees must wait until the next Annual Enrollment period, or may enroll if they experience a qualifying life event such as marriage, divorce, birth of child, etc.

 Annual Enrollment is coordinated by ERS and is usually held in July.
 All employees may make changes to their ERS-administered benefits during Annual Enrollment.

 The UNT System employer pays the cost of medical insurance for full-time employees, those who work 30 or more hours per week, and a portion of the cost for employees who work 20-29 hours per week.
 Employees must pay for insurance for family members.
 Benefits deductions are managed by Payroll.

 State law requires enrollees to certify tobacco use.

-Human Resources Benefits Coordinators and the Support Center are available to answer questions from 8 a.m. to 5 p.m.
+Human Resources Benefits Coordinators and the HR Records and Support Center are available to answer questions from 8 a.m. to 5 p.m.
 Mondary through Friday.
 Center staff may refer callers to ERS because only an ERS representative can answer certain specific questions.
 Support Center staff cannot access employee records.
 Eligible and enrolled employees may visit the ERS website to register and obtain a password for self-service activities.

 - United Healthcare HealthSelect (ERS)